CITs Tax Exempt or Not

 CIT Tax Exempt Status

 To ensure that these structures can be used to group assets from unique policies and retirement plans without resulting in unnecessary income tax obligations, the Internal Revenue Service (IRS) has provided a special exemption for CITs from income tax.
 This means that CITs are exempt from withholding tax from foreign dividend income.
-The intention is to prevent income taxes from eroding money related to pension funds and the returns generated, by investing that money.
+The intention is to prevent income taxes from eroding money related to pension funds returns by investing that money.

 Visit www.globaltaxrecovery.com for more information on our services.